sjsilvabr/Getting-and-Cleaning-Data---Project/README.md

 #### Write the Summary Data Set into a file

 Finally the tidy data set is ready.
 The last step is write it into a file, excluding the row names.
-The resulting file with the Summary Data Set is called *SummaryData.csv* and the function saves it in the current working directory.
+The resulting file with the Summary Data Set is called *SummaryData.txt* and the function saves it in the current working directory.

-      write.csv(vSummaryData,'./SummaryData.csv', row.names = FALSE)
+      write.table(vSummaryData,'./SummaryData.txt', row.names = FALSE)

 #### For further analysis

-For further analysis of the Summary Data Set, the function *read.csv()* can be used to load the file *SummaryData.csv*.
+For further analysis of the Summary Data Set, the function *read.table()* can be used to load the file *SummaryData.txt*.

-      read.csv('./SummaryData.csv')
+      read.table('./SummaryData.csv', header = TRUE)